 The core purpose and content of communications

-- Identifying the purpose of your communication and selecting the method that supports that purpose
+- Identify the purpose of your communication and selecting the method that supports that purpose

-- Enhancing verbal, Para-verbal and non verbal communications to add impact to your message
+- Enhance verbal, Para-verbal and non verbal communications to add impact to your message

 - The role of filters in communication…what you said wasn’t what I heard